-The TLX160 Controller Card has two RS-232 serial ports.
-One is for the Linux command line interface (labeled CONSOLE), and the other is for the Matrix Switch's ASCII command interface (labeled RS-232).
-If a Back-up Controller Card is installed, then its Linux console port is active.
-However, only the RS-232 port on the active Controller Card will function.
+The Controller Card has two RS-232 serial ports.
+One Controller Card is for the Linux command line interface (labeled CONSOLE), and the other is for the switch's ASCII command interface (labeled RS232).
+If a Back-up Controller card is installed, then its Linux console port is active, but only the RS232 port on the active Controller Card will function.